timescale/docs/tutorials/blockchain-analyze/analyze-blockchain-query.md

     GROUP BY bucket;
     ```

-1. Add a refresh policy to keep the continuous aggregate up-to-date:
+1. Add a refresh policy to keep the $CAGG up-to-date:

     ```sql
     SELECT add_continuous_aggregate_policy('one_hour_transactions',